timothysanders/cs-034-lab-12/README.md

   - Participate in the development and the reconstruction of UML/CRC & DATA FLOW
   - Provide graphical diagram for UML/CRC & DATA FLOW
   - Review and edit the design documentation
-  - Review the concrete implementation
+  - Review and debug the concrete implementation
   - Implement test and integrate the entire script

 ## 1. Objective